huggingface/community-events/keras-dreambooth-sprint/README.md

 ![New Space](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/new_space.png)

 We can name our Space, pick a license and select Space SDK as “Gradio”.
-Free hardware is enough for our app, so no need to change it.

 ![Space Configuration](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/space_config.png)